Slavcheva/basketball-statistics/README.md

-# Getting Started with Create React App
+# Basketball Statistics App - Project

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+Online Basketball Statistics App for loading and viewing basketball statistics, implemented using React.
+The application allows visitors to upload their own txt file with csv data to see different statistics tables or to load data from the database.

+A sample file: statistics.txt in the folder src/data can be used to test the app.

-## Available Scripts
+## Resolve Dependencies

-In the project directory, you can run:
+When the project is cloned or downloaded, use the following command in the terminal in the project directory to install the necessary dependencies:
+### `npm install`

+## Run the React app
+The app uses React.
+To run the React app type in the terminal in the project directory:
 ### `npm start`

-Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

-А sample file: statistics.txt in src/data can be used to test the app.